markoravnice25/GA-Project-1-Football-Frogger/readme.md

 <img width="827" alt="wireframe for overlay design" src="https://user-images.githubusercontent.com/101732786/167477281-2fabbcca-3cbf-4b5f-a79f-41a5119cd70b.png">

-Followed by a wireframe for the functionality of the main game screen:
+Followed by a wireframe for the functionality of the main game screen - the original idea was to have two teams play against each other, but that proved too complicated to do within the time frame given for the project, so a frogger-style 1 player against a team was used:

 ![wireframe-draft-1 Marko-Project-1-png](https://user-images.githubusercontent.com/101732786/167477568-5c9755b7-ec4b-4873-b8c3-ba5ac58812f7.png)

-The end products were fairly similar to the originally envisioned design.
+The end products were fairly similar to the originally envisioned design:

 Screen overlay: